 We tested the Econ Burrow in the backcountry of Zion and Joshua Tree National Parks, and it kept us warm on nights near freezing while packing down surprisingly well too.
 It isn't the lightest or the warmest option out there, but the price is unbeatable for a quilt as functional as this one.
 The size, temperature, fill, and footbox style can all be customized as well, which will affect the price, but it should stay under the cost of nearly every other competitive option.
 For bargain shoppers, this is your bag.

 Sea to Summit Spark SpI 40

 There are those who go light, and there are those who go truly ultralight.
 The Sea to Summit Spark 40 is for those in the latter category.
 At a mere 12.4 ounces, this thing is so light and small, you might lose it in your pack.
-The Spark comes with a compression stuff sack than shrinks this down to about one liter of space.
-We took this backpacking on a late summer overnight backpacking trip in southern Utah and easily packed everything into a 20-liter daypack.
-If you were really careful about it, you could probably get away with an ultrarunning vest.
+The Spark comes with a compression sack that shrinks it down to roughly one liter of space.
+We took this backpacking on a late summer overnight trip in southern Utah and easily fit everything into a 20-liter daypack.
+If you were really careful about it, you could probably get away with carrying this inside an ultra-running vest.

 The folks over at Sea to Summit made this tiny package possible by stripping nearly everything off this hooded mummy bag.
-There's no draft collar or tube, only a half zipper, and the baffles are sewn through the shell fabric.
-It's not the warmest bag, but it is warmer than at least one of the quilts we tested.
-For seriously light summer missions, it's one cool piece of gear, and we think it's worth calling it our Top Pick for Insane Packability.
+There's no draft collar or tube, only a half zipper.
+The baffles are also sewn through the shell fabric which harms thermal efficiency.
+It's not the warmest bag, but it is warmer than at least two of the quilts we tested.
+For seriously light summer missions, it's one cool piece of gear.

 Read Review Sea to Summit Spark SpI 40